Planning Ministry Clarifies Figure Fudging Of Price Data Is Not Possible - UrduPoint

 The prices in Punjab were on average Rs.40 per kg while in Karachi it was highest at Rs.
 60 per kg.
 City-wise prices of 51 essential items are given as annexure of the CPI on the website of PBS.

-The comment regarding 5% increase in Rent: The rent prices are collected on quarterly basis and computed on the basis of weighted average approach based on the data collected from small and large housing units, which revealed that the year on year rent increase is 5.63% for the current quarter.
+The comment regarding 5 percent increase in Rent: The rent prices are collected on quarterly basis and computed on the basis of weighted average approach based on the data collected from small and large housing units, which revealed that the year on year rent increase is 5.63 per cent for the current quarter.

-This increase is aligned with historical trend of rent increase however it is not essential that rent increases every month.